GP-Stanley/tech264-cloud-linux/scripting/raw_linux_codealong.md

 ### Summary:
 The command reads the contents of `chicken-joke.txt` and then filters and displays only the lines that contain the word "chicken."

+## Pipe (|)
+The pipe symbol (|) is used in Unix-like operating systems to pass the output of one command as input to another command.
+It’s a way to chain commands together, allowing you to perform complex tasks in a single line.

+## grep
+The grep command is used to search for specific patterns or strings within text.
+It stands for “global regular expression print.”
+When you use grep, it looks through the input it receives and prints out lines that match the pattern you specify.

+---

 ## Navigating files and folders
 * Sometimes it'll say that the package does not exist.
 This is how we delt with it: